 Note: Your Sailor most likely will be responsible for arranging and paying for transportation from the airport s/he flies into to his/her new command, "A" School in this case.
 (Some have been able to be reimbursed for the cab fare, so remind him/her to get a receipt.)
 Often several Sailors arrive around the same time and share a shuttle or taxi.
 S/He should check at the USO at the airport because they can usually suggest the best options.
 (You can also check in the group for your Sailor's "A" School and see how others handled this and let your Sailor know.)
 It will be that way from now on although sometimes a sponsor will meet the Sailor upon transferring to a new duty station.

 If your Sailor stays in GL, you will have a short time with him/her (15 minutes or less) following PIR and then s/he will return to his/her ship to be transported to the Training Support Center Great Lakes (TSC).
 Some loved ones return to the hotel to wait on the call or go out to eat.
 Others wait in Building 1326 at RTC Recreation Center located next to the NEX.
 S/He will call you after s/he checks in at the TSC, which can take an hour for Sailors from a small TG to around 3-5 hours for Sailors from a large TG.
 Your Sailor will be marched out to the sidewalk in front of the Visitors Center by the main gate at TSC.
 This is NOT the same one you went to for PIR.
 You will meet up with your Sailor there, and then check him/her out in the Visitors Center.
 Your Sailor will have Liberty until Liberty expires that night at approx 10pm, but you must drop him/her off at least 30 minutes before, to give him/her time to get to his/her barracks.
 S/He will be able to take his/her cell phone back with him/her that night.
 Then s/he will have daytime Liberty (pick up between 6 am and 7 am and drop off 9:30 pm or so--your Sailor will know the time) each day of the weekend.
 You may have to sign your Sailor out and back in each day for Liberty; some have had to and others have not.
 There is no overnight Liberty PIR weekend.
+(Beginning with the 02/08/2019 PIR weekend it has been reported that overnight Liberty is authorized after checking in.
+New Sailors must muster at 2200 [10 pm] Sunday night.
+Be pleasantly surprised if your Sailor has overnight Liberty.)
 Have him/her bring his/her black backpack on Saturday and maybe Sunday so s/he can take things back with him/her, such as cell phone with charger, laptop or iPad and charger, other electronics, and a few clothes--your Sailor will not be able to wear civilian clothes except for sleeping for several weeks.
 Favorite underwear are wanted by most since the guys are ready to be out of their "tighty whities" and the gals are ready to be out of their "Granny panties" by this time (they may also want their favorite bras).
 Some also want cotton swabs (Q-Tips) since these are not permitted at RTC.
 Hangers for hanging items is also a common request.
 If your Sailor has watch at some point during Liberty, you will need to return him/her to the TSC in time to be back to the barracks for it and then pick him/her up afterwards if there is still time remaining before Liberty expires.
 (It would be unusual for a new Sailor who has just checked in to have watch that weekend, but it is possible.)
 You will only be able to get on the main part of the base if your Sailor is with you or if you or someone in the vehicle has a valid military ID.
 You will drop your Sailor off at the Visitors Center where you picked him/her up.

 If you are staying at the Gateway Inn and Suites or the Navy Lodge, your Sailor will have to be with a guest at the hotel when entering the hotel and anytime s/he is in the halls.
 If you arrive on Wednesday, the Navy Lodge has a manager's dinner for guests which is nice, in the lobby; they have had meatballs, pasta salad, fruit desserts, rolls, cheese board, and beverages in the past.
 Sailors staying GL for "A" School or training must have a deviation chit to visit these hotels after PIR weekend; it is not needed PIR weekend.
 Deviation chits are only authorized for visiting a spouse or family member.